zilliztech/zdoc/docs/tutorials/monitors-metrics/monitor-metrics.md

 # View Cluster Metrics

-Zilliz Cloud provides a dashboard where you can view cluster-specific metrics.
-To access it, go to the Metrics tab in one of your cluster, as shown in the following figure.
+Zilliz Cloud offers a dashboard for observing cluster-specific metrics.
+To access this feature, navigate to the **Metrics** tab within one of your clusters, as illustrated in the figure below.

 ![view_system_metrics](/img/view_system_metrics.png)

-## Metrics explained{#metrics-explained}
+## Understanding Metrics{#understanding-metrics}

-On the **Metrics** tab, you can find the following curves:
+The **Metrics** tab presents various graphical representations, including:

-- CU usage
+- **CU**
-    This metric displays the percentage fluctuation of either CPU or memory usage, whichever is greater, per second during a specified time duration.
+    This graph depicts fluctuations in usage, measured as a percentage per second, of either CPU or memory—whichever is higher—over a chosen time frame.

-- Storage usage
+- **Storage Use**
-    This metric displays the variation in consumed block storage size, measured in gigabytes per second, over a specified time period.
+    This chart shows changes in block storage consumption, calculated in gigabytes per second, throughout a selected time period.

-- Queries per second (QPS)
+- **QPS**
-    This metric displays the fluctuation in the number of queries per second during a specified time duration.
+    This curve illustrates variations in the number of queries processed per second during a defined time interval.

-- Query latency
+- **Query Latency**
-    This metric displays the fluctuation of query latency, measured in milliseconds, over a specified time period.
+    This graph represents shifts in query latency, measured in milliseconds, over a chosen duration.

-## Adjust curve window size{#adjust-curve-window-size}
+## Modify Curve Window Size{#modify-curve-window-size}

-To adjust the size of the curve window, select an appropriate time range from the drop-down menu located in the upper-right corner of the **All Metrics** area.
-The available options are:
+To alter the curve window size, opt for a suitable time range from the drop-down menu positioned in the upper-right corner of the **All Metrics** area.
+Your choices include:

 - Last 10 minutes